Gusset plate: Design reconsideration

 Gusset plates can be made into a variety of shapes and sizes and from a range of materials.

 Gusset plates are usually square or rectangular, but can be triangular or made into a customized shape to fit the joint.
 The shape of each plate is designed so that welding or bolts can be applied to different edges of the plate.

 A gusset plate can form the entire connection or it can be used in conjunction with bolts or welds.

 There are several prominent connection types that include gusset plates, which include KT gusset plates, uniform force bracing connections, and bolt groups.

 A KT gusset plate connects several members together through one gusset plate.
-The gusset plate is welded to a beam, and then two or three columns, beams, or truss chord are connect to the other side of the gusset plate through bolts or welds.
+The gusset plate is welded to a beam, and then two or three columns, beams, or truss chord are connected to the other side of the gusset plate through bolts or rivets or welds.

 A uniform force bracing connection connects a beam, column, and one other member.
 The gusset plate is bolted to the column and welded to the beam.
 The connection of the last remaining member can be through either bolts or welds.

 Notable failures

 Steel bridges

 The most notable bridge failure due to gusset plates is the collapse of I-35W Mississippi River bridge in Minneapolis, Minnesota on August 1, 2007.
-Investigators found that the bridge had 16 under-designed gusset plates that all fractured and ripped, and that the remaining gusset plates were properly designed and remained intact.
+Investigators found that the bridge had 16 under-designed gusset plates that fractured and ripped, and that the remaining gusset plates were properly designed and remained intact.

-The 16 under-designed plates that failed were found to be only a 1/2 inch thick when they should have been thicker to be in accordance with the American Association of State Highway and Transportation Officials (AASHTO) “Standard Specifications for Highway Bridges”, 1961.
+The 16 under-designed plates that failed were found to be only 1/2 inch thick when they should have been thicker to be in accordance with the American Association of State Highway and Transportation Officials (AASHTO) “Standard Specifications for Highway Bridges”, 1961.
 The National Transportation Safety Board attributed most of the cause of the failure of the bridge to this flaw.

 In addition to the gusset plates being under-designed for their original loading, there were other factors that led to the demise: